Coon Rapids, Anoka County • Annual or daily park permit needed

 Paddling on the Mississippi

-There’s a boat launch in the Park that allows you to launch your canoe or kayak in a sheltered inlet away from the main body of the River.
+There’s a boat launch in the Park in a sheltered inlet away from the main body of the river where you can launch your canoe or kayak.
 As you paddle through the narrow channel, you’ll want to keep to the right.
-The Dam is to the left and no boat traffic is allowed close to it for obvious reasons!
+The dam is to the left and no boat traffic is allowed close to it for obvious reasons!
+You’ll see buoys marking the area.

 Potential river hazards